-2. Aboriginal people - Around one percent of people on Victorian Government boards identify as Aboriginal.
+2. Aboriginal people - Around one per cent of people on Victorian Government boards identify as Aboriginal.

 The Victorian Government is committed to self-determination as a guiding principle in Aboriginal affairs, which should reflect in the representation of Aboriginal people on government boards.
-Entities should ensure that Aboriginal people are represented on both 'mainstream boards' and those with specific mandates for Aboriginal affairs.
+Entities should ensure that Aboriginal people, including Torres Strait Islander people, are represented on both 'mainstream boards' and those with specific mandates for Aboriginal affairs.
 This is because all areas of policy impact Aboriginal Victorians.

 DJSIR must aim to maintain or exceed its WoVG targets for Aboriginal representation through board recruitment.
-This can be achieved in the appropriate strategic board recruitment goal-setting phase between departmental relationship managers and their board chairpersons, and in consultation with the responsible minister.
+This can be achieved during the appropriate strategic board recruitment goal-setting phase between departmental relationship managers and their board chairpersons, and in consultation with the responsible minister.